RHDV1 K5 in Victoria

 What is RHDV1 K5?

-RHDV1 K5 is a Korean variant of Rabbit Haemorrhagic Disease Virus (RHDV1) that causes a fatal haemorrhagic disease in the European rabbit (Oryctolagus cuniculus).
-It was selected as part of the RHD Boost program for its ability to overcome some of the shortfalls that had begun to emerge with the original Czech strain of RHDV1.
+RHDV1 K5 is a Korean variant of Rabbit Haemorrhagic Disease Virus (RHDV1) that causes a fatal haemorrhagic disease in European rabbits (Oryctolagus cuniculus).
+It was selected as part of the RHD Boost program for its ability to overcome some of the limitations that begun to emerge with the original Czech strain of RHDV1.
 The national release of RHDV1 K5 occurred in March 2017, but not before it was rigorously tested, assessed and registered as part of a strategic collaboration between research providers, government and industry bodies.

-During the national release, RHDV1 K5 was released at 323 community monitored sites and 18 intensively monitored sites.
-RHDV1 K5 produced an average rabbit population knockdown of 34%, but the results were highly variable.
-It was also discovered that RHDV1 K5 worked more as a biocide, rather than a biocontrol agent.
+RHDV1 K5 was released at 323 community monitored sites and 18 intensively monitored sites.
+RHDV1 K5 produced average rabbit population knockdowns of 34%, but the results were variable.
+It was also discovered that RHDV1 K5 worked more as a biocide, than a biocontrol agent.
 That is, it generally did not spread beyond the original release site like a self-disseminating biocontrol agent would.

 Consequently, farmers and other land managers should continue to use an integrated and coordinated approach to manage rabbits, which includes a well-designed warren ripping component that is complemented by other control techniques.